atstp/mine/readme.md

 ### colophon

 The "users" will likely be myself, but it's here for anyone who finds it useful.
-This thing came about naturally for me: a local ignore, then a global ignore, followed by a few convenience commands, now it's wrapped up here :octocat:.
+This thing came about naturally for me: a local ignore, a global ignore, then a few convenience commands; hopefully that helped.
+Now it's here :octocat:.

-If you've got an idea to make it more natural or intuitive, let me know with an issue or a pull request.
+Any issues and a pull requests are welcome.
 Enjoy!